urosevic/youtube-channel/readme.txt

 Note that all four resources are *playlists* (including uploads to channel), so append mentioned ID to field **playlistId** (not to **id**), and click **Execute** button at the bottom of that page.

 1. If you receive some error in results, tune parameters in APIs Explorer.
-1. If there is no error but you do not get any video in results, and you are sure that there is public videos in selected resource – contact Google Support.
+1. If there is no error while the response is empty, and you are sure that there are public videos in selected resource – contact Google Support.
-1. If there are video results but not displayed with YouTube Channel plugin – check topic [Read before you post support question or report bug](https://wordpress.org/support/topic/ytc3-read-before-you-post-support-question-or-report-bug) and then [start your own support topic](https://wordpress.org/support/plugin/youtube-channel#postform).
+1. If there are video results but not displayed with YouTube Channel plugin – check topic [Read before you post support question or report a bug](https://wordpress.org/support/topic/ytc3-read-before-you-post-support-question-or-report-bug) and then [start new support topic](https://wordpress.org/support/plugin/youtube-channel/#new-topic-0).

 = What this YTC ERROR/HTTP Error means? =

-You will be able to reproduce HTTP Error w/o WordPress if you have SSH access to server where you host your website.
-Simply login to shell and run following command:
+You will be able to reproduce HTTP Error w/o WordPress if you have SSH access to the server hosting your website.
+Log in to shell and run the following command (or ask your developer to do so):

 `curl https://www.googleapis.com/youtube/v3/playlistItems`

-If you do not receive response like one below, then you'll receive HTTP Error from curl command.
+You will get an HTTP Error from the curl command or response like the one below.

 `{
  "error": {